Aldabra giant tortoise: Behavior

 Aldabra tortoises are found both individually and in herds, which tend to gather mostly on open grasslands.
 They are most active in the mornings, when they spend time grazing and browsing for food.
 They dig wallows, hide under shade trees or in small caves, as well as submerge themselves in pools to keep cool during the heat of the day.

 Lifespan

 Large tortoises are among the longest-lived animals.
 Some individual Aldabra giant tortoises are thought to be over 200 years of age, but this is difficult to verify because they tend to outlive their human observers.
-Adwaita was reputedly one of four brought by British seamen from the Seychelles Islands as gifts to Robert Clive of the British East India Company in the 18th century, and came to Calcutta Zoo in 1875.
+Adwaita was reputedly one of four captured by British seamen from the Seychelles Islands as gifts to Robert Clive of the British East India Company in the 18th century, and came to Calcutta Zoo in 1875.
 At his death in March 2006 at the Kolkata (formerly Calcutta) Zoo in India, Adwaita is reputed to have reached the longest ever measured lifespan of 255 years (birth year 1750).